micmejia/bible-dump/NKJV/Matthew/Matt 15.md

 Now those who ate were four thousand men, besides women and children.

 ###### 39
-And He sent away the multitude, got into the boat, and came to the region of [^f]Magdala.
+And He sent away the multitude, got into the boat, and came to the region of Magdala.